Not sure where to stay in Zurich? Here’s an overview of the main neighborhoods, and a selection of some of the best hotels in Zurich.

 Even if you choose to stay in Zurich Old Town, you may want to explore the city further.
 Maybe a boat tour on the lake, or a cable car ride to the Uetliberg.

 The 24- or 72-hours Zurich Card gives you access to all public transportation, including boats and cable cars.
 Additionally, you’ll get free or discounted access to many museums, and you can see further Zurich attractions.

 Best hotels in Zurich Altstadt

-The area nearby the Central Station is the one I would recommend if you’re spending a few days in Zurich and plan to have a day trip or two.
+The area nearby the Central Station is the one I would recommend if you’re staying a bit longer (or visit on a work trip) and plan to have one or more day trips from Zurich.

 citizenM Zürich is a modern and stylish hotel offering moderately priced rooms.